nikoschatzi/Connect-Four/README.md

 To get started make sure you have installed all the prerequisites in your computer.

 ### Prerequisites
 To compile this implementation of Connect Four game you will need ModelSim-Intel® FPGA Edition Software.
+Then execute the following commands in ModelSim:
+-cd c:/workspace/Connect-Four (project's folder)
+-vlib work
+-vlog score4.sv score4_tb.sv
+-vsim -novopt score4_tb
+-run all

 To visualize the frames produced by the code use the online [VGA simulator](https://www.ericeastwood.com/lab/vga-simulator/).